UNSW-CEEM/nempy/docs/source/examples.rst

 Examples
 ==============
+A number of examples of how to use Nempy are provided below.
+Examples 1 to 5 are simple and aim introduce various market features that can be modelled with Nempy in an easy to understand way, the dispatch and pricing outcomes are explained in inline comments where the results printed.
+Examples 6 and 7 show how to use the historical data input preparation tools provided with Nempy to recreate historical dispatch intervals.
+Historical dispatch and pricing outcomes can be difficult to interpret as they are usually the result of complex interactions between the many features of the dispatch process, for these example the results are plotted in comparison to actual historical price outcomes.
+Example 8 simply demonstrates how the outputs of one dispatch interval can be used as the initial conditions of the next dispatch interval to create a time sequential model, additionally the current limitations with the approach are briefly discussed.

-Bid stack equivalent market
+1. Bid stack equivalent market
 ---------------------------
-This example implements a one region market that mirrors the 'bid stack' model of an electricity market.
+This example implements a one region bid stack model of an electricity market.
 Under the bid stack model, generators are dispatched according to their bid prices, from cheapest to most expensive, until all demand is satisfied.
 No loss factors, ramping constraints or other factors are considered.

 .. literalinclude:: ../../examples/bidstack.py
     :linenos:
     :language: python

-Unit loss factors, capacities and ramp rates
+2. Unit loss factors, capacities and ramp rates
 --------------------------------------------
 In this example units are given loss factors, capacity values and ramp rates.